NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 And vice-versa.

-A stateless class definition is ill-formed if the class is not a PST.
+A stateless class definition is ill-formed if the class is not a empty layout type.
 However, a stateless class definition is also il-formed if it has any subobjects that are not themselves of stateless types.

 The size of a stateless class is not affected by being stateless.
-Therefore, the size of a stateless class shall be no different from the size of any other PST class.
+Therefore, the size of a stateless class shall be no different from the size of any other empty layout class.

-The statelessness of a type can be conditional, just like subobjects:
+The statelessness of a type can be conditional:

 	template<typename T>
-	stateless(is_stateless_v<T>) struct Foo : public T {};
+	stateless(auto) struct Foo : public T {};

-Here, `Foo` may or may not be stateless, depending on whether `T` is a stateless type.
-If the constant expression evaluates to `false`, then the class is not stateless.

-To make certain conditions easier, there will be the `stateless(auto)` syntax.
-When applied to a class declaration, `stateless(auto)` will cause the class to be stateless if all of the subobjects are of stateless types.
+This will declare `Foo` to be a stateless type if all of its subobjects are also stateless.
+Note that, even if `stateless(auto)` is used, the class definition must not have array member subobjects.

-When a stateless class is used to create an object in a way that cannot have `stateless` applied to it, then the code behaves just as it would if the class did not have the `stateless` keyword.
-Therefore, you can heap allocate arrays of stateless classes, and they will function just like any heap allocated array of PST classes.
-You can declare an automatic or global variable of a stateless type, and it will behave as any PST class (note: implementations are free to optimize such objects to take up no stack space if possible, but they are not required to do so).
+The fact that a class is declared stateless has no effect on most uses of that type.
+When using the type to create an object that is not a subobject of another type, everything behaves normally.Therefore, you can heap allocate arrays of stateless classes, and they will function just like any heap allocated array of PST classes.
+You can declare an automatic or global variable of a stateless type, and it will behave as any PST class (note: implementations are free to optimize such objects to take up no space if possible, but they are not required to do so).

-However, when a stateless class is used to declare a direct subobject of another type, that subobject will be implicitly stateless.
-It is perfectly valid to explicitly specify `stateless` on a member/base class of a stateless type as well.
-If the conditions on the two `stateless` properties do not agree (one resolves to true and the other false), then the program is il-formed.[^1]
+However, when a stateless class is used to declare a direct subobject of another type, that subobject declaration will implicitly be zero sized.
+It is perfectly valid to explicitly specify `zero_sized` on a member/base class of a stateless type as well.

-Stateless subobjects created through stateless classes are exempt from the [unique identity rule](#unique_rule).
+Zero sized subobjects created through stateless classes are exempt from the [unique identity rule](#unique_rule).

-Declaring an array of a stateless type as an NSDM is forbidden.
-Stateless types may not be used as members of a union.
+Declaring an array of a stateless type as an NSDM is il-formed.
+Stateless types may not be used as members of a union.[^1]

-The standard library will need a traits class to detect if a type is stateless, since being `stateless` does have other properties.
+The standard library will need a traits class to detect if a type is stateless, since this does restrict the type's use.

 ## Stateless anonymous types